Deepfakes in the Workplace: How Synthetic Media Improves Life at the Office

 The British company that shot the video prefers to call it “synthetic media” rather than "deepfake" to avoid negative connotations.

-Users also leverage this technology to draw attention to social problems.
+Users also leverage this generative AI technology to draw attention to social problems.
 The hacktivist Bill Posters creates deepfakes with public figures such as Zuckerberg, Kardashian, and Mark Freeman and shares them on social media.

 One of his most recent works is a teaser for a fictional TV project with Jeff Bezos, the head of Amazon.
 In this way, Posters tries to draw attention to the burning forests of the Amazon.